 Healthy eating isn’t complicated and doesn’t require you to completely abandon your favorite dishes.
 By focusing on balancing your ingredients a little differently, you can still enjoy a heartily satisfying and nutritious meal.
 So this winter, continue to find comfort as you gather around the table with family and friends, but maintain those New Year’s resolutions by doing so in a deliciously creative way.

-Owner of The Lemon Tree Cafe, located at 113 S. White St. in Downtown Wake Forest, offering freshly prepared salads, pastas, soups, and take-away fare.
+Owner of The Lemon Tree Cafe, offering freshly prepared salads, pastas, soups, and take-away fare.